 The Clarivein procedure is a unique office-based procedure that is used to treat varicose veins of the legs and venous reflux disease of the legs.
 Clarivein utilized a patented specialty catheter that disperses infused medication into abnormal leg veins.
-The reason that this treatment is very unique compared to other methods of infusing vein medications to treat varicose veins is that it utilizes a 360 degree rotating tip at the end of the catheter that has been proven to increase the effectiveness of the drugs action by better dispersion and mechanical disruption of the vein endothelium.
+The reason that this treatment is very unique compared to other methods of infusing vein medications to treat varicose veins is that it utilizes a 360-degree rotating tip at the end of the catheter that has been proven to increase the effectiveness of the action of the drug by better dispersion and mechanical disruption of the vein endothelium.
 The Clarivein procedure helps to ensure the most complete absorption and disappearance of leg veins, increasing patient satisfaction and decreasing the recurrence of varicose veins.
-It does this through a system that promotes controlled dispersion and effective coverage of a infused sclerotherapy drug.
+It does this through a system that promotes controlled dispersion and effective coverage of an infused sclerotherapy drug.
 Unlike other varicose vein therapies that utilize thermal energy to close veins, such as EVLT laser therapy and radiofrequency ablation therapy, the Clarivein system does not require heat energy to treat the veins.
-By avoiding the use of thermal energy, there is a no risk of heat damage to adjacent structures such as leg nerves or the leg skin.
+By avoiding the use of thermal energy, there is no risk of heat damage to adjacent structures such as leg nerves or the leg skin.

 The Clarivein procedure is considered to be a very safe procedure.
 Over 40,000 of these procedures have been performed worldwide, with a very low complication rate.
-There tends to be less discomfort, less bruising, and faster return to normal recovery compared to other treatments used for treatment of varicose veins and venous reflux disease.
+There tends to be less discomfort, less bruising, and a faster return to normal recovery compared to other treatments used for the treatment of varicose veins and venous reflux disease.
 Since no incisions are required and no thermal energy is administered, there is less chance of nerve injuries, less chance of numbness of the leg skin, less chance of infection, and high patient satisfaction.

 What Medication is Administered Through the Clarivein Device?